ozgurakan/ozgurakan.github.io/_posts/2015-05-15-async-operations.markdown

     - Development
 ---

-This article is to demonstrate how to handle asynchronous operations in a RESTful API.
+This article demonstrates how to handle asynchronous operations in a RESTful API.

 Let's imagine we have a factory that builds cars.
 You want to order a car and not want to wait while it is being build.